trustoverip/tswg-trust-registry-protocol/specification/v1/core/spec.md

 * **Response**:
   * `id`: string.
 Uniquely identifies the registry.
 If an `ecosystem_id` is provided, the response must clearly reflect that the returned data is scoped to the specified ecosystem (e.g., "ecosystem A").

-Interoperability of TRQP across decentralized digital trust ecosystems depends on globally unique identifiers the same way interoperability of the Internet depends on globally unique identifiers (IP addresses and DNS names).
-Unique IDs are particularly important in TRQP architecture since they are the root of every authority statement (see [Standard Structure](#standard-structure)).

-- An **ecosystem ID** uniquely identifies a digital trust ecosystem.
-- A **trust registry ID** uniquely identifies a trust registry.

-Normative requirements for these identifiers appear in [Authority IDs and Entity IDs](#authority-ids-and-entity-ids).